-All applicants must complete an application form; however, disabled applicants may submit their application in an alternative format, in liaison and agreement with the CEO/CFO/Headteacher/Principal.
+All applicants must complete an application form (a curriculum vitae (CV) will not be accepted); however, disabled applicants may submit their application in an alternative format, in liaison and agreement with the CEO/CFO/Headteacher/Principal.
 Recruiting managers can shortlist online and shortlisted candidates can be notified online.
 Applications submitted online will require signing by the applicant if they are invited to an assessment process.